top of page

 Interview Takeaways

-• Marketing/Promotion (lack of knowledge, time, and/or funds to do it)
+• Marketing/Promotion (lack of knowledge, time, and/or funds)

 • Difficulty generating income, largely due to changes in the music industry